performancehall/performancehall.github.io/_posts/video/2016-8-28-projection-cheat-sheet.md

 ####CONFIDENCE MONITORS

 Using the Confidence Monitors is sort of the opposite of running a source from the stage in terms of signal flow.
+While V37 connects to the Roland Video Switcher, the Kumo houses a secondary stage input on V38 and a pair of stage outputs on V39 and V40.

-1. Get out the Confidence Monitor rack case from Janice, grab one of the blue SDI cables, and get as many monitors and heavy duty DVI cables as you need.
+1. Open Chrome and open the Kumo control page (it should be bookmarked).
-2. Set up the case where it will live during the show, it needs power and needs to be relatively close to both an AVP, and the monitors to which you will be running the DVI cables.
+2. Select the destination patch for your confidence monitor, V39.
+Now select which source you would like to send down V39 (if you want to match what is being projected, you would select "Program Roland", but if you want a different Roland input from what is being projected, you could use "Preview Roland" after routing that source through the Roland's bottom row.
+On the Roland, Preview will light up green while Program will light up red.)
-3. Connect the power cord for the rack supply, and turn the rack on.
-There should be blue and green lights that indicate that the unit is on.
+3. Gather a Decimator and its power cable, SDI cable, HDMI cable, a monitor and its power cable, and any power strips or extension cords you need.
-4. Connect the blue SDI cable to one of the AV patch points on the AVP
+4. Place the monitor on stage with the Decimator near it and connect the HDMI output to the monitor's input using the HDMI cable.
-5. Make sure the patching in the patchbay is set up properly so that the AV patch point where you connected the SDI cable is hooked up to the point from where the signal at FOH is sending.
+5. Run the SDI cable from the Decimator's SDI Input to whatever AVP patch point is closest.
-6. Connect the DVI cables from the back of the inside of the confidence monitor rack to the monitors you will be using, making sure to run the cable out of the way and to be gentle with the cable.
+6. In the amp room, use the BNC patch to connect V39 to whichever patch point you chose.
+If an image doesn't appear on the monitor, double check the monitor video source and the Decimator configuration, or review the troubleshooting section above.

 ***